SHOWING 1 - 1 OF 1 RESULTS

-JBLE is located in a hurricane zone, and hurricane season lasts from June-November.
-Many base agencies and local television stations offer tips and information on preparing for a hurricane, so you and your family will have plenty of opportunities to be prepared.
+JBLE is located in a hurricane zone.
+Hurricane season lasts from June-November.
+Many base agencies and local television stations offer tips and information on preparing for a hurricane.
 Ready.gov is an excellent website for more information on preparing an emergency kit, making a family plan, and being generally informed about emergency weather systems.
-Visit the Virginia Department of Emergency Management for "Know Your Zone" information https://www.vaemergency.gov/hurricane-evacuation-zone-lookup/.
+Visit the Virginia Department of Emergency Management "Know Your Zone" for additional emergency preparedness information.

 Cell phone use on base must be hands free only.
-Texting is prohibited while driving at all times by Virginia state law.
+Texting while driving is prohibited by Virginia state law.

 Effective January 1, 2021, it is illegal to hold a handheld personal communication device (your smart phone) while driving a motor vehicle on Virginia highways.